cse110-sp24-group14/cse110-sp24-group14/admin/cipipeline/phase1.md

 - Request structure involves
   - Section titled “Tracking Info” to communicate purpose of PR, particularly referring to which issue is being resolved
   - Section titled “Changes” where the developer details the exact changes made in the code in terms of their functionality relating to the issue
-  - Section titled “Testing” to better understand how thorough the testing of the code was done. -         -This helps the reviewer get a better picture of the code’s impact on a sample.
+  - Section titled “Testing” to better understand how thorough the testing of the code was done.
+    - This helps the reviewer get a better picture of the code’s impact on a sample.
   - Section titled “Confirmation of Change”
    - Consists of multiple screenshots, one corresponding to a failing case and not being able to merge, other corresponding to a passing scenario.
 Fully visualizes use cases of the code with regards to repo structure
 - ESLint testing during pull request creation